paul-rogers/Drill-jig/jig-core/src/main/java/org/apache/drill/jig/types/README.md

 package for that implementation.
 Others are generic and reside here.
 In particular, this package contains generic Java accessors such as the `JavaMapAccessor` and `CachedObjectAccessor`.

+## Building a Schema

+A data source implementation builds up both the schema (meta-data) and value (data access) structures for each tuple set.
+(Recall that a tuple set represents a group of tuples all with the same schema.)
+Build the schema and values generally follows several steps:

+1. Scan the underlying implementation to infer Jig data types for each field.
+If the field is a list, infer the data type for list members as well.
+(Maps are defined to have string keys and variant values.)
+2. Determine the set of accessors needed to convert from implementation representation to Jig representation.
+3. Create a set of tuple and field values that map the accessors into the declared Jig types.